-Test Cases For Checkout Page & Add to Cart: Suppose you have a Drupal website where users can purchase a product online.
-The site allows two types of users, such as Registered users and guest users.
-The site consists of the Checkout Process so that customers can enter address details, and card details to reach the product by hand.
+Test Cases For Checkout Page & Add To Cart Test Cases: Suppose you have a website where users can purchase a product online.
+The site allows two types of users: Registered users and guest users.
+The site consists of the Checkout Process so customers can enter their address and card details to reach the product by hand.

 |Post On:||Test Case For Checkout Page & Add to Cart|